How Nature Helps Us Heal After Loss

 Author: Erin Jacobson

 I had moved to Montana after Jason’s death.
 I didn’t know what to do, but knew I needed to change my life in some way because I felt completely lost without the man I loved.
-I had spent almost a decade building a life with Jason and I didn’t know what to build alone.
+I had spent almost a decade building a life with Jason.
+Now, I didn’t know what to build alone.
 The bedrock I had based my life on shattered, and I was left standing in the darkness and ruins.
-Not only had I lost Jason, but I also lost myself.
+Not only had I lost Jason, but I had also lost myself.
 Who was I in this world without him?

 I knew that I needed to get away from the life we shared together, and moving to another state to be with our friends seemed like a good idea.
 So there I was, trying to reach the top of a mountain.

 My internal monologue said, “One more step, Erin.
 Just think about one step at a time.
 One more step, and then the next step.”

 My thighs and calves screamed from climbing.
 My back ached from my large pack, and a recent horsefly bite left a sharp pain.
 My friends, Jess and Peder, disappeared ahead of me, so they could set up camp before darkness settled in.
 They were avid mountaineers and had climbed extensively for years.
 Peder even carried his 3-year-old son up the mountain with us, and easily bypassed me.
 Although I grew up hiking, this was my first time climbing anything to this scale.
 And, it was hard.